Equivalence of measures and asymptotically optimal linear prediction for Gaussian random fields with fractional-order covariance operators: Discussion

 \section{Discussion}

-In the general setting of Gaussian measures with fractional-order covariance operators on separable Hilbert spaces, we have derived necessary and sufficient conditions for \begin{enumerate*}[label={\normalfont\Roman*.}] \item equivalence of Gaussian measures in Proposition~\ref{prop:A-equiv}, and \item uniform asymptotic optimality of kriging prediction based on misspecified Gaussian measures in Proposition~\ref{prop:A-kriging}. \end{enumerate*} These conditions are formulated in terms of the non-fractional base operators, instead of the covariance operators, and are therefore in many situations simpler to verify than those for \ref{enum:discussion1} as given by the Feldman--H\'ajek theorem and those for \ref{enum:discussion2} as stated in \citep[][Assumption~3.3]{bk-kriging}.
+In the general setting of Gaussian measures with fractional-order covariance operators on separable Hilbert spaces, we have derived necessary and sufficient conditions for \begin{enumerate*}[label={\normalfont\Roman*.}] \item equivalence of Gaussian measures in Proposition~\ref{prop:A-equiv}, and \item uniform asymptotic optimality of linear (kriging) prediction based on misspecified Gaussian measures in Proposition~\ref{prop:A-kriging}. \end{enumerate*} These conditions are formulated in terms of the non-fractional base operators, and are therefore in many situations simpler to verify than those for \ref{enum:discussion1}~as given by the Feldman--H\'ajek theorem and those for \ref{enum:discussion2} as stated in \citep[][Assumption~3.3]{bk-kriging}.
+As a first explicit example, we have applied these results to classical Whittle--Mat\'ern fields, see~Corollary~\ref{cor:stat-wm}.